smnorris/cwf_fishpassage/README.md

 2. Ensure you have the Falls and Dams shapefiles loaded on your system and adjust the path in the `PROJECT` variable in the `barriers.sh` script accordingly.

-3. Run the script:
+3. Run the script, with path to input shapefiles as argument:

-`./barriers.sh`
+`./barriers.sh inputs`